Mic92/sops-nix/README.md

 }
 ```

+**Note:** If you are using Impermanence, you must set `sops.age.keyFile` to a keyfile inside your persist directory or it will not exist at boot time.
+For example: `/nix/persist/var/lib/sops-nix/key.txt`

 ## Different file formats

 At the moment we support the following file formats: YAML, JSON, INI, dotenv and binary.